awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 1. Specify the following:
    + **Transform** – **Similarity encode**
    + **Input column** – The column containing the categorical data that you're encoding\.
-   + **Target dimension** – Optional: The dimension of the categorical embedding vector\.
+   + **Target dimension** – \(Optional\) The dimension of the categorical embedding vector\.
 The default value is 30\.
 We recommend using a larger target dimension if you have a large dataset with many categories\.
    + **Output style** – Choose **Vector** for a single vector with all of the encoded values\.
 Choose **Column** to have the encoded values in separate columns\.
-   + **Output column** – Optional: The name of the output column for a vector encoded output\.
+   + **Output column** – \(Optional\) The name of the output column for a vector encoded output\.
 For a column encoded output, the prefix of the column names followed by listed number\.

 ## Featurize Text<a name="data-wrangler-transform-featurize-text"></a>